silverailscolo/ejb/_pages/en-us/computers-mymacs.md

   sidebar: left
 ---

 Since 1986 I enjoy using the Apple Macintosh&trade;.
-Starting out as a cute but simple system (MacWrite &amp; MacDraw), over the years I have used - and owned - the MacPlus, IIcx, Powerbook 100, Powerbook Duo 230, Performa 5400/180, a Strawberry iMac 233, a white iMac G5 and 2 aluminium Intel iMacs (CoreDuo and i5).<br>
+Starting out as a cute but simple system (MacWrite &amp; MacDraw), over the years I have used - and owned -

+- a MacPlus,
+- IIcx,
+- Powerbook 100,
+- Powerbook Duo 230,
+- Performa 5400/180,
+- a Strawberry iMac 233,
+- a white iMac G5 and
+- 2 aluminium Intel iMacs (CoreDuo and i5)

 By the way, it's shocking what my first memory expansion cost in 1986, or the external SCSI Apple CD-rom player for that matter.

 Can you still remember this?